Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Kohn--Sham density functional theory

-In this section, we review the Kohn-Sham DFT with a plane-wave discretization.
-In particular, the discrete Kohn-Sham equation is formulated as a fixed-point problem with respect to the density matrix, which provides the foundation of the sDFT method.
+In this section, we review the Kohn--Sham DFT with a plane-wave discretization.
+In particular, the discrete Kohn--Sham equations are formulated as a fixed-point problem with respect to the density matrix, which provides the foundation of the sDFT method.